LukasWoodtli/WebPage/content/modern_cpp_design.md

 *"Visitor gives you a surprising amount of flexibility in a certain area: You can add virtual functions to a class hierarchy without recompiling them or their existing clients.
 However, this flexibility comes at the expense of disabling features that designers take for granted: You cannot add a new leaf class to the hierarchy without recompiling the hierarchy and all its clients."*

-*"Visitor’s operational area is limited to very stable hierarchies (you seldom add new classes) and heavy processing needs (you often add new virtual functions)."*
+*"Visitor's operational area is limited to very stable hierarchies (you seldom add new classes) and heavy processing needs (you often add new virtual functions)."*

 *"Visitor goes against programmers' intuition; therefore, a careful implementation and rigorous discipline are essential to using it successfully."*